Rockets of Today

 They make a version of the Delta IV with a triple first stage for the heftiest payloads, which is known as “Delta IV Heavy”.
 This has been used for a test flight of the new Orion space capsule developed for NASA.
 For loads larger than the basic payload but smaller than the triple booster’s capacity, they can strap two or four solid rockets onto the sides of the first stage.
 Depending on the payload and on how high an orbit you need, it can be put together with either two or three stages, and the second stage has narrow (4 meter) and wide (5 meter) variants, the former being older.
 ULA liked to boast that the Heavy was the most powerful rocket available, but if so, the margin over some competitors such as the Long March 5 was thin... now, of course, the Falcon Heavy has left it far behind, and the SLS is far beyond that.
 Other new rockets are coming along which are also going to be more powerful: the New Glenn, the Starship, and eventually the Long March 9 and the Yenisei if those get built.

 Delta and Atlas were each other’s main competitors for governmental launches since 1960.
-Finally, Lockheed and Boeing got tired of competing with each other, and in 2006 formed a consortium called United Launch Alliance which sells both Deltas and Atlases.
+Finally, Lockheed and Boeing got tired of competing with each other, and in 2006 formed a consortium called United Launch Alliance which sold both Deltas and Atlases.
 Though blatantly anticompetitive, the government decided to permit this because it helped rein in the spiralling costs of both rockets.
 Some parts can now be shared between them, though the overlap appears to be pretty small.
 For a while, this merger led to the US government giving ULA a monopoly on military launches, but this was opened up in 2015 by SpaceX.
-(They had tried suing in 2005, but until their own system was mature this did no good).
-ULA hopes to retire the entire Delta line in a few more years, replacing both it and the Atlas with the Vulcan.
+(They had tried suing in 2005, but until their own system was mature this did no good.)
+The Delta IV Heavy was the last Delta to stay in service, finally retiring in 2024.
+But one bit of it does live on: a version of its upper stage is used on the SLS to send the Orion spacecraft to the moon.
+But this is only the “interim” upper stage for the SLS, as a much bigger one is in the works for heavier future flights.

 Delta III